Yorkshire CD books

 For sample pages, please see the links to the Acrobat (pdf) files given below.

-Navigation of the books on the CD rom is enhanced by the use of "Active Links".
+Navigation of the books in this pdf file is enhanced by the use of "Active Links".

 Two books with the same titles, but written 50 years apart.
 There is little duplication between them, for instance Baker's covers Prehistoric times, whereas Rowntree's starts with the Roman period.
-There is good coverage of the Castle, port and harbour along with churches, non-conformists etc. Unfortunately, there is no index in the earlier book (not a problem on the CDrom, as that is searchable).
+There is good coverage of the Castle, port and harbour along with churches, non-conformists etc. Unfortunately, there is no index in the earlier book (not a problem in the pdf file, as that is searchable).
 There are over 500 pages in each of the books.

 In order to give you a better idea of the information in the book the following items are available here on line: